foxlet/void-guides/build-wine.md

 WoW64 will be automatically added to the 64-bit Wine installation.
 To use wine, use the 64-bit installation.

-To install wine, first install wine32 `sudo ./wine32/make install`, then wine64 `sudo ./wine64/make install`
+To install wine, first install wine32 `cd wine32 && sudo make install`, then wine64 `cd wine64 && sudo make install`